giirafe/giirafe/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently studying Data Analytics & Business Administration
-- 🌱 I’m currently learning Back End - with Nodejs
+- 🔭 I’m currently studying Back End - with Node.js & Blockchain Smart Contract - with Solidity
-- ⚡ I've studied R-programming and written few reports about Baseball Statistics with R
+- ⚡ I've studied R-programming and written few reports about Baseball Statistics with R,
 - 📫 How to reach me: seojune408@gmail.com

 ### Languages and Tools: